cognesy/instructor-php/notes/ideas/prompt-optimization.md

 ## Optimization of instructions

-Quality is highly dependent on the .
+Quality of inference is highly dependent on the prompts.
 We need a better way to generate instructions and examples (e.g. similar to DSPy).

 ## Stages of processing